 And yes, the grains from which the figure is made are not wasted at all.
-It is given to the devotees who come after to the temple that night, no matter where they are from.
+It is given to the devotees who come to the temple that night, no matter where they are from.
 It doesn’t matter if they are from their localities or not.
 But, you need to wait a little bit for this.

 No review on this yet.
 Be the first one to review.